USGS-CMG/stglib/doc/iq.rst

 IQ-exported Matlab file to raw .cdf
 ===================================

 First, export .mat files from the instrument software.
-Then, use :doc:`runots </runots>` to process using the two :doc:`configuration files </config>`.
+Then, use :doc:`runots.py </runots>` to process using the two :doc:`configuration files </config>`.